 The "Viscosity Installer.pkg" installer can now be distributed to your end users.

 Signing the Installer (Optional)

-macOS 10.8 and later include a security feature called Gatekeeper.
+macOS includes a security feature called Gatekeeper.
 Gatekeeper is on by default, and requires that applications and installers downloaded from the Internet be "code signed" using an Apple issued certificate.
 Users attempting to run the installer generated above may receive the following message if they have downloaded it from a website or received it remotely (such as via email):

 A user receiving the "“Viscosity Installer.pkg” can’t be opened because it is from an unidentified developer." error can still run an unsigned installer by right-clicking on it and selecting the "Open" option.
 They can then click the "Open" button that now appears.

 To avoid the above message entirely the installer can be signed using an Apple issued "Developer ID Installer" certificate.
 This is the recommended approach, and requires signing up for an Apple Developer Program account if you or your organisation does not already have one.
 Anyone can sign up, however membership is not free (it is currently $99 USD at the time of writing).
 For more information please visit the Apple Developer Program website.

 Once you have an Apple Developer Program membership, you can create and download a "Developer ID Installer" certificate using the instructions below.
 Please be aware that Apple regularly makes changes to the account section and so you may need to vary these steps where appropriate.

 - Log into the Apple Developer Program website

 - Click on the "Certificates, Identifiers & Profiles" section.
 From the drop down menu located at the top left select "OS X" to change to the macOS section.